Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Because of this, we opted for the Rosewill Micro ATX Mini Tower Computer Case as our Top Pick and Best Budget choice.
 In addition to the extremely modest price, you’ll find that this computer case is designed with customization and functionality in mind.
 The front panel supports USB 3.0 and 2.0 ports, while you have two 2.5 and 3.5-inch internal drive bays and four expansion slots.
 While there’s one pre-installed 80-millimeter fan in the rear panel, you can install an additional 120-millimeter fan in the front panel for enhanced cooling.

-Computer cases don’t have to be expensive to be functional, and that’s why the Rosewill Micro ATX Mini Tower Computer Case is not just our top pick but our best budget selection.
+Computer cases don’t have to be expensive to be functional, and that’s why the Rosewill Micro ATX Mini Tower Computer Case is not just our top pick and one of the best PC case options on the market but also our best budget selection.
 The modestly priced case features a sturdy plastic and steel exterior with expansion in mind.
 This compact design can accommodate Micro-ATX or Mini-ITX motherboards as well as graphics cards up to 11.81 inches long.
 The front panel features one USB 3.0 port, two USB 2.0 ports, an audio-out jack, and an audio-in microphone jack.

 You’ll like that two internal drive bays can accommodate 2.5 and 3.5-inch drives, with the ability to upgrade in the future with four expansion slots.
 For cooling, you’ll get a pre-installed 80-millimeter fan in the rear panel, and for improved performance, you can add a 120-millimeter fan in the front panel.
 This computer case is ideal for office use.
 Check out more computer accessories.